AVROBIO Inc. Inc. (AVRO) Price Performance: The Role of Supply and Demand

 52-week price history of AVRO Stock

 The history of a stock’s 52-week high and low prices can provide important information about its current state and future potential.
-AVROBIO Inc.’s current trading price is -38.86% away from its 52-week high, while its distance from the 52-week low is 110.71%.
+AVROBIO Inc.’s current trading price is -42.49% away from its 52-week high, while its distance from the 52-week low is 98.21%.
 The stock’s price range for this period has been between $0.56 and $1.93.
-The Healthcare sector company’s shares saw a trading volume of about 2.71 million for the day, which was higher than the average daily volume of 2.12 million over the last three months.
+The Healthcare sector company’s shares saw a trading volume of about 1.43 million for the day, which was lower than the average daily volume of 2.22 million over the last three months.

 The Connection Between Financial Performance and Market Capitalization